 After 33.Rxd5!
 I equalized and later won the game (due to consecutive mistakes made by my opponent as well as my ability to reset throughout).

 These concepts might seem simple, but they have been very effective for me, although not always easy to implement.
 Chess is a constant reflection on life and what I learn over the board, I try to apply to my life in general.
-Chess is a gift that feels like it will take you down, meanwhile, if you step out of your comfort zone, and work like crazy to understand your strengths and weaknesses, you don’t even realize that it is building you up.
-It is teaching you more through your losses than your victories.
+Chess is a gift that feels like it will take you down.
+However, if you step out of your comfort zone and work like crazy to understand your strengths and weaknesses, you don’t even realize that it is building you up.
 Dealing with blunders and losses and resetting in a short time span is a life skill that I am grateful to be learning.